uintdev/blog/content/qrserv-development-and-inconveniences-of-a-cross-platform-framework/index.md

 There had been numerous build issues and so forth as time went on, but I'll get into that shortly.

-## Being dependant on 3rd party packages
+## Being very dependant on 3rd party packages

 There's a lot I could go on about in great detail, but one of the notable larger pitfalls I had noticed with the Flutter framework was the availability and quality of the 3rd party Flutter packages.
 This itself carries a lot of issues.